I-Tuning: Tuning Frozen Language Models with Image for Lightweight Image Captioning: Experiment

+\textbf{I-Tuning without VLP.} As shown in Table~\ref{tab:nocaps}, our method outperform the large-scale baselines even without VLP.
+Especially, the overall CIDEr score of the OSCAR model on the NoCaps even lags behind the frozen GPT2-base with our \textbf{I-Tuning} modules by around 2 points, while our model contains around 120M fewer trainable parameters.
+With the larger GPT2, the performance gap becomes larger.
+Moreover, our method is also sample efficient.
+Without any cross-modal pre-training, our \textbf{I-Tuning} (GPT2-Medium) already outperforms some baselines with VLP.
+For example, VL-T5 is pre-trained with 180k distinct cross-modal images, but the CIDEr scores are around 3.4 lower than ours on MSCOCO.

+\textbf{I-Tuning with VLP.} Table~\ref{tab:previous_work_comparsion} reveals that after cross-modal pre-training, our \textbf{I-Tuning} method achieves better overall performance than all the baseline systems (except OSCAR w/ object tags).
+Especially, our \textbf{I-Tuning} can achieve a CIDEr score of 122.1 on MSCOCO test set, surpassing the XGPT model by 2.0 points, while our method requires less trainable parameters and training data.
+For the OSCAR model, it requires object tags during pre-training and fine-tuning.
+Additional supervision is needed to generate these tags.
+One can find that our lightweight \textbf{I-Tuning} framework still reaches comparable performance with only 1.5 CIDEr score lower, while our model requires around 90M less trainable parameters and 30 times less distinct VLP images.
+Without the help of object tags, OSCAR even lags behind our models without VLP.

+\textbf{I-Tuning with Dropping.} Since the lower layers of GPT2 have weaker representation ability, we investigate whether we can drop the \textbf{I-Tuning} modules in the first few layers, so that we can further reduce the computational overhead during training and inference.
+Table~\ref{tab:previous_work_comparsion} shows that it is not necessary to include the \textbf{I-Tuning} models in all layers.
+Especially, dropping the \textbf{I-Tuning} modules in the first-18 layers can even improve the performance of our model on some evaluation metrics, while the number of trainable parameters is reduced by 50\%, improving the efficiency of our models.

-Table~\ref{tab:generated_example} presents the image captioning examples of our \textbf{I-Tuning}, OSCAR and ClipCap for the first 4 images in the MSCOCO test set.
-As can be seen, the generated captions of \textbf{I-Tuning} depict the image successfully.
-Compared with the baseline systems, our work can identify the movement of the people in the image.
+\textbf{Qualitative Evaluation.} Table~\ref{tab:generated_example} presents the image captioning examples of \textbf{I-Tuning}, OSCAR and ClipCap for the first 4 images in the MSCOCO test set.
+The generated captions of \textbf{I-Tuning} depict the image successfully, which can identify the movement of the people in the image.
 For example, our model can recognize that the little girl is blowing the candles, while ClipCap and OSCAR cannot.
-However, one can notice that our method cannot recognize the bike in the third image.
-The same error also exists in ClipCap.
-The possible reason is that the bike is mixed with the man in the image, which is hard for models to recognize.